NicLande/DrawYourWeapon/PlayerGuide/PartOne/Ch2-CharacterCreation.md

 **Machine:** You may not add your Might to the damage of this weapon, even if the Card you Play is within the Value range of the weapon.

 **Ranged:** This weapon cannot be used to Attack while within 1 Unit of the target.
 Instead, you may use it to attack any target within a number of units equal to its Range, as listed in the weapon’s description.

 **Reach:** This weapon can target a creature within 2 units of you rather than just 1.

 **Two-Handed:** This weapon must be wielded in two hands in order to make an Attack with it.

 **Thrown:** This weapon can be used either at Melee range or with the Range listed in its description.
 Using a Ranged Attack with this weapon removes it from your inventory.
+Weapons with this tag have two ranges listed, one for their melee reach and one for their thrown range denoted as x/y.

 **Unwieldy:** In order to Attack with this weapon you must play two Cards, using the Value of only the greater.